TatsuyaMiki/DiracBilinears.jl/README.md

 ```

-## Citation
+## License and Citation

 This package is released under the GNU General Public License version 3 (GPL v3).
+See ``LICENSE`` for details.

 If you find this package useful in your research, please consider citing the following papers:
 - T. Miki, H. Ikeda, M.-T. Suzuki, and S. Hohisno, [Phys.
 Rev. Lett. **134**, 226401 (2025)](https://doi.org/10.1103/PhysRevLett.134.226401).